ISUgenomics/bioinformatics-workbook/.github/contributing.md

   * Self promotion is not allowed, unless you're _Heng Li_!
   * Use best practices whenever possible.
 There might be many ways to do things, but the goal here is to make it **smooth for beginners without being too confusing**.
   * To consistently find the images for each chapter, images should be saved in the `assets` folder of each section. **Please no copyrights!**
   * Methods should be generalized, but we also strongly encourage _public datasets used as examples_.
-Please avoid using private datasets that are not accessible, so others can replicate your analysis.
+Please avoid using private datasets that are not accessible, allowing others to replicate your tutorials.

 ## Code of Conduct: